sarfata/shirtty-addon/README.md

 ![pinout](pinout.png)

+### TODOs

- [ ] the SAO connector is upside down
+- [ ] the SAO connector is upside down
- [ ] we need more capacitance on the +3V line otherwise we brown out when transmitting IR
+- [ ] we need more capacitance on the +3V line otherwise we brown out when transmitting IR
- [ ] replace the very unreliable PCB usb connector by a micro usb connector [ ] make the reset button smaller so we can actually fit a SMD 6 pin SAO shrouded connector
+- [ ] replace the very unreliable PCB usb connector by a micro usb connector
+- [ ] make the reset button smaller so we can actually fit a SMD 6 pin SAO shrouded connector
- [ ] expose some GPIOs?
+- [ ] expose some GPIOs?